luk036/ellipsoid-method/cutting_plane.md

 -   The ellipsoid method works very differently compared with the interior point method.

--   Only require a *separtion oracle*.
-Can play nicely with other techniques.
+-   Require only a *separtion oracle*.
+Can work nicely with other techniques.

--   While the ellipsoid method itself cannot exploit sparsity, the oracle can.
+-   While the ellipsoid method itself cannot take advantage of sparsity, the oracle can.

 ---

-Consider Ellipsoid Method When...
+Consider the ellipsoid Method When...
 ---------------------------------

--   The number of optimization variables is moderate, e.g. ECO flow, analog circuit sizing, parametric problems
+-   The number of design variables is moderate, e.g. ECO flow, analog circuit sizing, parametric problems

 -   The number of constraints is large, or even infinite

--   Oracle can be implemented efficiently.
+-   Oracle can be implemented effectively.

-Cutting-plane Method Revisited
+Revisit the cutting-plane method
 ==============================

 ---

-Basic Idea
+Basic idea
 ----------

 \columnsbegin